 WireGuard cannot dynamically assign IP addresses to everyone connected to a server.
 To handle this and to make connections possible, the server needs an internal ledger.
 This registers each user, making sure that their packets are not mixed up.
 In a data breach, this could backfire as it would be easy to identify the user's identity assigned by the server.

-Only Nord Security products like NordVPN and NordLayer have this tunneling protocol.
+- Available only in Nord Security products like NordVPN and NordLayer

 IKEv2